 At first she said it was uncomfortable, but gradually her movement improved and her pain began to abolish.
 When she stood up her spine was straight and her pain was almost gone.

-“Do these simple stretches a few times a day,” I continued, “and to make sure you always sit with a hollow in her back.”
+“Do these simple stretches a few times a day,” I said, “and to make sure you always sit with a hollow in your back.”